vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/drop-space-syntax.md

 You must have the DROP privilege for the graph space.

-DROP SPACE deletes everything (all the vertices, edges, indices, and properties) in the specific space.
+DROP SPACE deletes everything in the specific space.

 You can use the `If EXISTS` keywords when dropping spaces.
 This keyword automatically detects if the corresponding space exists.
 If it exists, it will be deleted.
 Otherwise, no space is deleted.